volkovasystems/harden-mongo-server/docs/blueprint.md

 Networking (single-IP changes only; no bulk via flags)
 - --allow-ip-add IP                       Allow one IP to access MongoDB (adds to network.allowedIPs)
 - --allow-ip-remove IP                    Remove one IP from access list
-- --bind-add ADDRESS                      Add an address to net.bind (e.g., 127.0.0.1 or interface address)
+- --bind-add ADDRESS                      Add an address to network.bind (e.g., 127.0.0.1 or interface address)
-- --bind-remove ADDRESS                   Remove an address from net.bind
+- --bind-remove ADDRESS                   Remove an address from network.bind

 VPN and SSH
 - --vpn-enable | --vpn-disable            Turn VPN on/off